 Step 4 — Set secure ports and choose IMAP or POP

-Your client will ask you for port numbers to connect.
-Some are insecure while others are secure.
+If your client asks for port numbers, you'll need to know which ones to enter.
+Some ports are insecure while others are secure.
 The port numbers you choose also dictate if your address uses an IMAP or POP connection.

 When choosing a port, only secure port settings are recommended.
 When choosing between POP and IMAP, you'll want to choose IMAP unless you have a specific reason to use POP.